sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 ---

 ## April
+### 20
+- Datopian
+    - Review Vim regular expressions.
+- University of London
+    - **Algorithms and Data Structures II**
+        - Introduction to the analysis of algorithms; growth of functions.
+    - **Object-Oriented Programming**
+        - Introduction to C++; extraction operator.

 ### 19
 - Pandas: working with dates and time series data, reading/writing data to different sources - Excel, JSON, SQL.